Dzoel31/TabRAG/README.md

 Jika Anda menemukan bug atau memiliki saran untuk peningkatan, silakan buka [issue](https://github.com/dzoel31/TabRAG/issues).

+## Acknowledgements

+This project was developed as a personal initiative to implement the knowledge and skills I gained during my internship at Badan Pendidikan dan Pelatihan Keuangan, Kementerian Keuangan Republik Indonesia.

+Special thanks to the Data Science team for their open collaboration, valuable insights, and guidance during our research sessions, your contributions deeply shaped this project.
+I am also sincerely grateful to my mentor, whose patience, support, and encouragement helped me grow both technically and professionally.

+This project stands as a reflection of the collective learning, experiments, and challenges we faced during that journey.

 ---

 **Status Proyek:** Ready for Use 🚦
 **Terakhir Diperbarui:** 7 Juli 2025 📅
 **Versi:** 0.1.0 🏷️